Speedup using in-place evaluation

 We can reduce the memory allocations by implementing the gradient to be evaluated in-place.
 We do this by using a functor.
 The motivation is twofold: on one hand, we want to avoid variables from the global scope, for example the manifold M or the data, being used within the function.
 Considering to do the same for more complicated cost functions might also be worth pursuing.

-Here, we store the data (as reference) and one introduce temporary memory in order to avoid reallocation of memory per grad_distance computation.
+Here, we store the data (as reference) and one introduce temporary memory to avoid reallocation of memory per grad_distance computation.
 We get

 struct GradF!{TD,TTMP}